-Flashy Lamborghinis Spotlight Blockchain Week As Bitcoin Conference Kicks Off
+Flashy Lamborghinis Spotlight Bitcoin Conference As Blockchain Week Kicks Off

 — Bruce Pon (@BrucePon) May 14, 2018

-The “When Lambo?” meme has become so popular that Vitalik Buterin — the 24-year-old Ethereum founder whose net worth tops $400 million — has slammed cryptocurrency investors for childishly flaunting their newfound wealth.

-While cryptocurrencies remain a mystery to most people, they are gaining traction amid nonstop media coverage and mushrooming adoption.
+Cryptocurrencies remain a mystery to most people, but they are gaining traction amid nonstop media coverage and mushrooming adoption.
 While it still has many vocal detractors, the virtual asset class is quickly emerging as an investment vehicle to be reckoned with.

 Billionaires Warren Buffett and Bill Gates have slammed digital currencies for being opaque and unregulated, but bitcoin evangelists like the Winklevoss twins, Tyler and Cameron, insist crypto is here to stay.

-Billionaire Warren Buffett Trashes Bitcoin Again: 'That Is Not Investing' https://t.co/8L24yua2rO
+Billionaire Warren Buffett Trashes Bitcoin Again: 'That Is Not Investing'. #Economy #Business https://t.co/WVS15qV6bL

 In February 2018, Forbes magazine released its first-ever list of cryptocurrency billionaires.
 Tyler and Cameron Winklevoss landed at No. 4 in the rankings, with a combined net worth approaching $1.1 billion.